 The Junction Tavern Route 77C introduced in 1959 on Sundays to replace the 77A and ready to head off on it’s lengthy journey to King’s Cross.
 It ran between there and Raynes Park via Euston, Russell Square, Aldwych, Trafalgar Square, Whitehall, Westminster Bridge, Vauxhall, Wandsworth Road, Clapham Junction, Wandsworth, Wimbledon Park and Wimbledon.
 Bus stop is outside The Junction Tavern (now The Railhouse) with the old iron Skew Arch behind.
 The arch operated as a single lane road beneath with traffic lights at either end.

-Association (ARA) was set up in 1988.
-It was set up with the encouragement of our then local ward councillor, John Elvidge (now Chair of the Raynes Park & West
+The Apostles Association (ARA) was set up in 1988.
+It was set up with the encouragement of our then local ward councillor, John Elvidge (now Chair of the Raynes Park

-Barnes Residents Association).
+& West Barnes Residents Association).
 John had become aware that there was no local organisation to consult over local planning applications.
-As ward councillor, he had to handle the application from David
+As ward councillor, he had to handle the application

-Lloyd to build on part of Prince George’s Playing Fields.
+from David Lloyd to build on part of Prince George’s Playing Fields.
 There were two local issues at the time which encouraged us to form a residents’ association.
-The first was the plot of land between Sydney
+The first was the plot of land

-become wise to the fact that two flats would sell for quite a bit more than one unit.
+Developers had become wise to the fact that two flats would sell for quite a bit more than one unit.
 We had visions of our streets gradually being converted into small flats.
-We believed that this would have
+We believed that this

 It was in this context that it was decided to form the ARA.
 Many people flocked from all of the streets to the meeting rooms at the library.
 And so we were launched.